 With more diverse specialist services and agencies broadening the range of services they offer outside of their core offering, it is more effective to take a strategic approach than a functional one.

-This means categorising your agencies and suppliers against your strategy identifying those who drive strategy, those who are specialists and those general suppliers in the mix.
+This means categorising your agencies and suppliers against your strategy identifying those who drive strategy, those who are specialists and those general suppliers in the mix.4.
+How:

 While the traditional approach was to brief the agency who took the process from strategy to implementation, marketers are now seeing the opportunities in matching the supplier to the specific requirements.
 After all, strategically essential tasks have very different requirements to preparing campaign collateral, so it does not make sense having the same quality of supplier and paying the same price.

 Many marketers are now looking at investing in the strategically important components and looking for cost efficiencies in those areas that are less important.
-In production this is utilising transcreations companies and in media using data analytics specialists to inform the media trading.
+In production this is utilising transcreations companies and in media using data analytics specialists to inform the media trading.5.
+Where: